 This insanely talented 6'11" forward who plays like a point guard is one of the few players in the NBA who can boast of a 12-inch hand span.
 This is the same span as the tallest living person in the world, Sultan Kosen, who stands at 8’3".
 His outrageous hand length of 9.85 inches is also something worthy of mention.
 The Greek Freak has a 20% wider hand span than 7’1" Rudy Gobert.
 Interestingly, his hand length and span are 12.6% longer and 26.3% wider respectively than Greg Monroe, who is also 6’11".

 Sport Science: Giannis Antetokounmpo

-Other players with huge hands for their height but who were unable to make it on the list include Quincy Acy, Trevor Mbakwe, Shannon Brown, Walter Herrmann, Vince Carter, Larry Nance, Chris Webber, Tracy McGrady, James Worthy, Leon Powe, Elton Brand, and Scottie Pippen.
+Other players with huge hands for their height but who were unable to make it on the list include Quincy Acy, Trevor Mbakwe, Shannon Brown, Walter Herrmann, Vince Carter, Larry Nance, Chris Webber, John Stockton, Tracy McGrady, James Worthy, Leon Powe, Elton Brand, and Scottie Pippen.

 Hand Sizes of Other Famous NBA Players

 While they may not be particularly impressive, here are some hand sizes on some of the top stars who have come through the NBA.

 The king had his hands measured at nine inches in length and 9.25 inches in span.
 These are a decent size considering his height of 6'8".
 His three NBA Championships show that his hands have served him well.

 Bryant's hand have been measured to be roughly nine inches in length.
 At 6'6", this is somewhat average by NBA standards; they are certainly not impressive.
 Kobe has admitted he can't palm a ball and claims he is envious of the mitts of Dr. J. Coach Phil Jackson has claimed he would pick MJ over Kobe in a game simply because of their size difference in their hands.